pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 - hostname
 - role

-If you decide to opt out, please contact your account manager @ Pryv to define another way to communicate this information.
+If you decide to opt out, please contact your account manager at Pryv to define another way to communicate this information.

-### SSL certificates - Let's Encrypt
+### SSL certificates with Let's Encrypt

-Run the `renew-ssl-certificate` script.
+You can generate or renew a wildcard SSL certificate with Let's Encrypt by running the `renew-ssl-certificate` script on the leader machine.
+See [this guide](https://api.pryv.com/customer-resources/ssl-certificate/) for more details.

-### Stop
+### Stopping the services

-Finally, the scripts `stop-config-leader`, `stop-config-follower` and `stop-pryv` shut down the corresponding running services.
+The scripts `stop-config-leader`, `stop-config-follower` and `stop-pryv` shut down the corresponding running services.

 ### Validation

-Please refer to the [installation validation](https://api.pryv.com/customer-resources/platform-validation/) document located in the [customer resources documents](https://api.pryv.com/customer-resources/) to validate that your Pryv.io platform is up and running.
+Please refer to the [validation guide](https://api.pryv.com/customer-resources/platform-validation/) in the [customer resources](https://api.pryv.com/customer-resources/) to validate that your Pryv.io platform is up and running.

 ### Admin panel

 Now that the platform is up and running, you can edit its platform settings through an admin panel available at: https://adm.${DOMAIN}

-you can find default credentials in the configuration leader's logs:
+You can find the default credentials for the first authentication in the configuration leader's logs with:

-    docker logs pryvio_config_leader | less
+    docker logs pryvio_config_leader 2>&1 | grep initial_user | tail -1

-Every time the service starts, you should have a line such as this:
+Which should output a line such as this (the default credentials are regenerated every time the service starts):

     2020-09-30T07:32:32.533Z - ESC[32minfoESC[39m: [config-leader:app] Initial user generated.
 Username: initial_user, password: e0c11c2989aea99

+Once logged in, you can create your own admin user(s) via the 'Admin Users' page.

 ## Closing Remarks

 If you need support, please contact your technical account manager @ Pryv or open a ticket on [our helpdesk](https://support.pryv.com/hc/en-us/requests/new).
 We're glad to help you with any questions you might have.